 Roads keep the main islands of Tongatapu and Vava’u well connected where car rentals, taxis, buses, airport transfers and guided tours are readily available.
-For car rentals, you will need a Visitor’s Driving License, which you can read up more about in Things to Know About Car Rental in Tonga.
+For car rentals, read our article, Things to Know About Car Rental in Tonga.

 Overwater Transport in Tonga

 While there are two ways to get between the island groups of Tonga via public transport, domestic flights and ferries, we suggest taking flights for a five-day trip.
 Flights are faster and often more convenient for a limited timeframe but they are more expensive than ferries.
 Flights operate between the islands daily except Sunday.

 Learn more about transport in Tongatapu and Vava’u, see the 10 Ways to Get to Tongatapu (& Around Tongatapu) and 10 Ways to Get to Vava’u (& Around Vava’u).
 For more details specifically about Nuku’alofa, see our Nuku’alofa transport guide here.

 Day 1 – Tongatapu to Vava’u

 Travel time: 5-minute taxi, 1-hour flight, 15-50-minutes airport transfer

 Unless you’re travelling into Tonga from Samoa or Fiji, chances are that you’re arriving in Tonga through Fua’amotu International Airport in Tongatapu.
 You’ll explore more of Tongatapu later.
 After arrival, get a taxi to the domestic terminal where you’ll jump on a scenic flight to Vava’u!